achingbrain/achingbrain-www/articles/meatmon.md

 ## Other solutions are available

-Using an [XBee](http://www.digi.com/xbee/) probably would have been a lot easier, but they are 5x the price of the nRF24L01+ and I don't have any.
+Using an [XBee](http://www.digi.com/xbee/) probably would have been a lot easier, but they are 5x the price of the nRF24L01+ and I don't own any.